SpringVaS/QuerySeatfinder/Readme.md

 pip install -r requirements.txt
 ```

 The script runs in python version 3, the newest stable release is recommended.
 It is also useful to set up a virtual environment, so that you do not clutter your productive system with the requiered dependencies.

+## Run

+After setting up python 3 and installing the dependencies the tool can be launched with by running the `querseatfinder.py` file in python 3.

 ## Features